Word Gems

 the spiritually immature are impressed with the seeming power, the quick results, of violence, of evil

 In 1787, a young Englishman, William Wilberforce, became aware of the atrocities of the African slave trade.
 So moved was he that, against all odds, against powerful political and economic interests, often working alone, he began to wage war on this barbarity.
 Very slowly, by inches, as prosecuting attorney for the truth, he would turn public opinion against the great inhumanism.
-Finally, after 46 years of crusade, during which he was constantly attacked, threatened, and vilified by the privileged "deep state," Parliament, reflecting the will of the people, set as law The Slavery Abolition Act of 1833 which abolished slavery throughout the British Empire.
-See Wilberforce’s inspiring story in the motion picture, Amazing Grace, and read more on the "Economics" page.
+Finally, after decades of crusade, during which he was constantly attacked, threatened, and vilified by the privileged, Parliament set as law The Slavery Abolition Act of 1833 throughout the entire British Empire.
+Wilberforce's struggle was not unique: every reformer, as guardian of sacred freedoms and human dignity, intent upon overturning the vested totalitarian interests, the "money-changers' tables," will face kangaroo-court treatment in this world.
+See William Wilberforce in the motion picture, Amazing Grace, and read more on the "Economics" page.

 Eckhart Tolle, The New Earth